The concept of the flying car is far from new.

 But when you consider between 1908 and 1927 Henry Ford sold 15 million Model Ts, anything is possible.

-Of course it is very likely that the cars that can fly will operate much like light aircraft and be classified as such.
+Of course, it is very likely that the cars that can fly will operate much like light aircraft and be classified as such.
 Meaning that if you want to fly one you’ll need a pilot licence, limiting the market quite considerably.

 The VTOL aircraft currently in development – whether they’re piloted or drones – will be where the revolution begins.
-The first business who brings out an affordable, easy to run, easy to maintain electric VTOL aircraft will run the market.
+The first business that brings out an affordable, easy to run, easy to maintain electric VTOL aircraft will run the market.